 Conclusion

 Headaches are a common symptom of COVID-19, but they can vary in type, intensity, and duration.
-They may be caused by the virus itself, the immune system’s response to it, or the changes in the brain’s chemistry.
+The virus itself may cause them, the immune system’s response to it, or the changes in the brain’s chemistry.
 They can be treated with simple measures, such as rest, hydration, and painkillers, or with prescription drugs if needed.
-However, the best way to avoid COVID-19 headaches is to prevent getting infected with the virus by following the preventive measures and getting vaccinated.
+However, the best way to avoid COVID-19 headaches is to prevent infection by following the preventive measures and getting vaccinated.

 FAQs